pvasek/kudu-wiki/Azure-runtime-environment.md

-This document describes various aspects of the environment that Azure Web Sites run under.
+This document describes various aspects of the environment that Azure Web Apps run under.

 ## Environment

-Azure Websites sets some environment variables with information about your website.
+Azure Web Apps sets some environment variables with information about your Web App.

 ### Website Environment Variables